 Price increases after a life change

-The price of your car insurance depends on factors that can affect your risk of filing claims and the cost of payouts.
+The price of your car insurance depends on many personal factors that can affect your risk of filing claims and the cost of payouts.
 This is why most insurance companies require you to get a quote instead of posting rates online.

 You could see higher insurance rates after a change to:

 - Your driving history.
 If you get a speeding ticket or hit another vehicle — no matter who’s at fault — expect an increase in your premium.

 - Where you live.
 Traffic, road conditions and theft rates vary by location.
 If you move to another ZIP code, you may see a change in your rates.

 - The car you drive.
 Cars don’t cost the same to repair or replace, and they don’t have the same safety features, performance or crash test results.
 This results in significantly different rates among makes and models.
 If you drive a different car, your rates will likely change.

 - Your credit score.
 The Federal Trade Commission found that credit-based insurance scores are effective predictors of risk, meaning your credit score can directly affect your rates in all but a handful of states.

 - Other coverage.
 Many providers offer discounts for multiple policies or vehicles under one brand.
 If you cancel another type of coverage on your policy, your rates may increase.